lgrube3/postcardroulette/README.md

 ## Install NodeJS Dependencies

-Using your terminal, navigate to your project folder and run the following command:
+Using your terminal, navigate to your project folder (if you're not already in it) and run the following command:
 ```
 npm install
 ```